jnhnum1/jang/README.md

 What is Jang?
 ----

-Jang is a programming language implemented in Python.
-It was designed with several key features in mind.
+Jang is a dynamically typed programming language with first-class functions and prototypal inheritance.
+Jang has several special features which motivated its creation.
 One of the first features is that everything in Jang is serializable.
 This makes Jang ideal for coding interactions between a server and a client in a coroutine-like fashion.
-Although Jang code cannot currently serialize Jang objects, this would be a trivial feature to add.
-However, the following is possible now:
+The following is a toy example use-case:

 ### Sample Use-Case